 Hertlein-Whitehead Visiting Scholars Program

-The Special Collections and University Archives at Pittsburg State University is the University’s repository for rare editions, specialized subject collections, and manuscripts.
-The Hertlein-Whitehead Visiting Scholars Program was established in December 2011 to provide financial support to researchers unaffiliated with Pittsburg State University.
-A gift from Mary L. Whitehead, a friend of the Library and its collections, funds the award.
-The endowment is named after members of the Hertlein and Whitehead families, who have deep roots in agriculture and labor history in the state of Kansas, two subject areas well represented in the Special Collections of Axe Library, and who have made significant donations of print and manuscript materials to the holdings of Special Collections at Pittsburg State University.
+A gift from Mary L. Whitehead funds the award.
+The endowment is named after members of the Hertlein and Whitehead families, who have deep roots in agriculture and labor history—two subject areas well represented in the Special Collections of Axe Library—in the state of Kansas.
+They have also made significant donations of print and manuscript materials to the holdings of Special Collections at Pittsburg State University.

-Awards and Eligibility
+Eligibility

 A stipend or stipends of $500, up to a maximum of $1500 per year, will be awarded.
 Recipients are responsible for making their own travel and housing arrangements, though information about local housing will be provided upon request.